cau-placc/haskell-src-transformation/README.md

 The repository is structured as follows.

- - `src` contains the source code of the project
+ - `src` contains the source code of the project.

-    + `src/exe` contains modules for the command line interface
+    + `src/exe` contains modules for the command line interface.
-    + `src/lib` contains modules for the code transformation library
+    + `src/lib` contains modules for the code transformation library.
-    + `src/test` contains modules that have been translated to test certain features
+    + `src/test` contains modules that have been translated to test certain features.

- - `example` contains some examples that have been transformed by hand using Wadler's algorithm.
+ - `example` contains some examples that have been transformed by hand using Wadler's algorithm. \

-  Additionally, it contains some special examples that were used to test the [Free Compiler](free-compiler)
+  Additionally, it contains some special examples that were used to test the [Free Compiler](free-compiler).

  - `tool` contains Bash scripts that are used during development and for testing.